 Where to Stay in Los Angeles

-Loews Santa Monica Beach Hotel is a AAA Four Diamond resort located right on the beach and steps away from the iconic Santa Monica Pier.
+Santa Monica’s Shore Hotel is an eco-friendly boutique hotel that’s across the street from the beach and steps away from the iconic Santa Monica Pier.
 When your kids are tired of sand and saltwater, they can soak in the hotel pool overlooking the beach.
-Standard rooms include two queen beds, and oceanfront fire pit rooms include a private patio to lounge by the fire.
-Pets are welcome.

 One of the most immediately recognizable U.S. tourist attractions, the 1930s Art Deco Golden Gate Bridge spans the mile straight between the San Francisco Bay and Pacific Ocean.
 The bridge offers an amazing walk, and both ends are located within the Golden Gate National Recreation Area filled with trails and overlooks.